aerogear-attic/cordova-showcase-template/CONTRIBUTING.md

 # Developing the Cordova Showcase Application Template for testing new SDK features
-Note: Work completed on un released SDK features should never be merged to `master` all experimental work should be merged to `development` branch only.
+Note: Work completed on un released SDK features should never be merged to `master` all experimental work should be merged to a `development` branch only.

 ## Cloning the repository